 I must thank my friend Rosie Wood for mentioning the possible role of cats in warfare.
 I can’t remember how the subject came up now, but my research produced some interesting results.
 For example, at Gallipoli and in France they played an important role in controlling vermin in the trenches (more of which later).

-It transpires that they were employed as far back as the reign of Cambyses II, king of Persia.
-I suggest skipping the next few paragraphs if you are a cat lover.
+However, it transpires that cats were involved in actual combat as far back as the reign of Cambyses II, king of Persia.
+I’m afraid the next paragraphs are a bit upsetting;

 Sad to say, the cats were made savage by ill-treatment then hurled over the walls of a city by invaders.
 The story goes that it was enough to make the terrified inhabitants throw open the gates.